Asian Markets Mixed As Rally Stalls - UrduPoint

 Traders were also keeping an eye on the streets of the city on the anniversary of the Tiananmen Square crackdown, which usually draws huge crowds but has been banned this year over virus concerns.

-Tokyo rose 0.1 percent by the break, Sydney added 0.6 percent and there were also gains in Wellington, Taipei and Jakarta, with Manila more than two percent up.
-Seoul and Singapore dipped 0.1 percent.
+Tokyo rose 0.4 percent and Sydney added 0.8 percent with Seoul up 0.2 percent and Taipei 0.7 percent stronger, while Bangkok jumped more than two percent.

+Manila soared more than four percent, taking its seven-day rally to 18 percent, as lawmakers prepare to push through a $30 billion stimulus bill.

+But Hong Kong dipped 0.2 percent, having rallied around six percent over the previous three days.
+Traders were also keeping an eye on the streets of the city on the anniversary of the Tiananmen Square crackdown, which usually draws huge crowds but has been banned this year over virus concerns.